joe-tingsanchali-sonarsource/community-guides/dotnet-coverage-test-data-import-guide.md

 * Do the reports contain valid information for the expected set of files? (give examples)

 * Did you specify the correct report path property to import the report at the right step?
-  * When importing code coverage reports, you need to ensure that you specify the report path with your associated code coverage tool's property for the SonarScanner.MSBuild.exe `begin` command, as detailed in [Test Coverage](https://docs.sonarqube.org/latest/analysis/coverage/):
+  * When importing code coverage reports, you need to ensure that you specify the report path with your associated code coverage tool's property for the SonarScanner.MSBuild.exe or dotnet `begin` command, as detailed in [Test Coverage](https://docs.sonarqube.org/latest/analysis/coverage/):

     * `sonar.cs.vscoveragexml.reportsPaths`
       * Path to Visual Studio Code coverage report for C#.
 Multiple paths may be comma-delimited, or included via wildcards.